Spinal cord injury: Muscle atrophy

+Cardiovascular and respiratory complications

-People with SCI are at especially high risk for respiratory and cardiovascular problems, so hospital staff must be watchful to avoid them.
-Respiratory problems (especially pneumonia) are the leading cause of death in people with SCI, followed by infections, usually of pressure sores, urinary tract infections and respiratory infections.
+People with spinal cord injury are at especially high risk for respiratory and cardiovascular problems, so hospital staff must be watchful to avoid them.
+Respiratory problems (especially pneumonia) are the leading cause of death in people with SCI, followed by infections, usually of pressure sores, urinary tract infections, and respiratory infections.
 Pneumonia can be accompanied by shortness of breath, fever, and anxiety.